navjord/nobib-skeleton/readme.txt

-This is a skeleton using no MVx-libraries for use with different projects.
+This is a skeleton using no MVx-libraries for use with different projects later.